Asthma and diet: What’s the connection?

-According to some research, a shift from eating fresh foods, such as fruits and vegetables, to processed foods may be linked to an increase in asthma cases in recent decades.
+According to research in some research, a shift from eating fresh foods, such as fruits and vegetables, to processed foods may be linked to an increase in asthma cases in recent decades.
 Although more study is needed, early evidence suggests that there’s no single food or nutrient that improves asthma symptoms on its own.
 Instead, people with asthma may benefit from eating a well-rounded diet high in fresh fruits and vegetables.

 Food also comes into play as it relates to allergies.
 Food allergies and food intolerances occur when your immune system overreacts to specific proteins in foods.
 In some cases, this can result in asthma symptoms.

 An American Thoracic Society (ATS) report notes that obesity is a major risk factor for developing asthma.
 In addition, asthma in people who are obese may be more severe and more difficult to treat.
 Eating a balanced diet and maintaining a healthy weight may make it easier to manage your condition.

 There’s no specific diet recommended for asthma, but there are some foods and nutrients that may help support lung function:

 A survey published in the European Respiratory Journal found that bananas might decrease wheezing in children with asthma.
 This may be due to the fruit’s antioxidant and potassium content, which may improve lung function.

-A study in the American Journal of Epidemiology found that children age 11 to 19 who had low magnesium levels also had low lung flow and volume.
+A study in the American Journal of Epidemiology found that children ages 11 to 19 who had low magnesium levels also had low lung flow and volume.
 Kids can improve their magnesium levels by eating magnesium-rich foods such as:

 Some foods may trigger asthma symptoms and should be avoided.
 However, it’s best to consult your doctor before you start eliminating certain foods from your diet.

 Sulfites are a type of preservative that may worsen asthma.
 They’re found in:

 Although it’s rare, some people with asthma may be sensitive to salicylates found in coffee, tea, and some herbs and spices.
 Salicylates are naturally occurring chemical compounds, and they’re sometimes found in foods.